awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

 ## Passing Event Information to an AWS Batch Target using the EventBridge Input Transformer<a name="cwe-input-transformer"></a>

 You can use the EventBridge input transformer to pass event information to AWS Batch in a job submission\.
-This can be especially valuable if you invoke jobs as a result of other AWS event information, such as an object upload to an Amazon S3 bucket\.
-You can also use a job definition with parameter substitution values in the container's command, and the EventBridge input transformer can provide the parameter values based on the event data\.
+This can be especially valuable if you invoke jobs as a result of other AWS event information\.
+One example is an object upload to an Amazon S3 bucket\.
+You can also use a job definition with parameter substitution values in the container's command\.
+The EventBridge input transformer can provide the parameter values based on the event data\.
 For example, the following job definition expects to see parameter values called *S3bucket* and *S3key*\.

 ```
 {